kexiZeroing/kexiZeroing.github.io/src/posts/js-observer-apis.md

 ---
 layout: "../layouts/BlogPost.astro"
-title: "JavaScript MutationObserver, IntersectionObserver and ResizeObserver"
+title: "JavaScript Observer APIs"
-slug: js-mutation-intersection-resize-observer
+slug: js-observer-apis
 description: ""
 added: "May 9 2024"
 tags: [js]
 ---

 Observers can be helpful to watch certain activities happening in the browser and respond accordingly.
-For example, we can observe, if a video is displayed within the viewport and enable autoplay, if child element has been added or removed from the parent DOM element, if the size/dimensions of a box element has changed and so on.
+For example, we can observe, if child element has been added or removed from the parent DOM element, if a video is displayed within the viewport and enable autoplay, if the size/dimensions of a box element has changed and so on.
+These are different types of observer APIs in JavaScript.

 ## Mutation Observer API
 The `MutationObserver` interface provides the ability to watch for changes being made to the DOM tree.